hesselberthlab/hesselberthlab.github.io/content/project/rna-repair.md

 We are conducting targeted and genome-wide searches for other targets of RNA repair.
 Such studies could provide new insights into the role of RNA repair in cellular physiology.

+## RNA-seq methods to study RNA repair

+We previously developed methods to capture 2´,3´-cyclic phosphate and 5´-OH products of RNA decay and have used these broadly to study spontaneous and enzyme-catalyzed RNA cleavage.

 ## Funding

 This work is funded by an NIH MIRA grant (R35 GM119550).